mostafatouny/awesome-theoretical-computer-science/README.md

 - [Simons Institute.
 Informaiton Theory Program](https://simons.berkeley.edu/programs/inftheory2015) - It aims to strengthen the ties between computation and communication communities.
 It explores (1) information theoretic techniques in complexity theory and combinatorics, (2) Coding theory and applications, and (3) information theory, machine learning, and big data.
 ## Conferences<a name=informationcoding_theory_conferences></a>
 - [Compression+Computation 2022](https://sites.google.com/view/compression-computation-2022/program) - It bridges the gap of Theoretical Computer Science and Bioinformatics communities, On new data compression techniques, and computation over compressed data.
-# Randomization<a name=randomization></a>
-- [Goldreich.
-Randomized Methods in Computation](http://www.wisdom.weizmann.ac.il/~oded/rnd.html) - The aim of the current course is to make the students familiar with some of randomized methods.
 # Cryptography<a name=cryptography></a>
 - [Lindell.
 Tutorials on the Foundations of Cryptography](https://link.springer.com/book/10.1007/978-3-319-57048-8) - Advanced tutorials appropriate for self-study by experienced researchers,
 - [Goldreich.
 Modern Cryptography, Probabilistic Proofs and Pseudorandomness](https://www.wisdom.weizmann.ac.il/~oded/book1.html) - An introduction to the interwoven domains of cryptography, proofs and randomness.
+- [Goldreich.
+Randomized Methods in Computation](http://www.wisdom.weizmann.ac.il/~oded/rnd.html) - The aim of the current course is to make the students familiar with some of randomized methods.
 # Machine Learning Theory<a name=machine_learning_theory></a>
 ## Lecture Notes<a name=machine_learning_theory_lecture_notes></a>
 - [Blum.
 An Introduction to the Theory of Machine Learning.
 TTIC](https://home.ttic.edu/~avrim/MLT20/) - The basic theory underlying machine learning and the process of generalizing from data.